kief/infrastructure-as-code.com/_patterns/stack-concept/index.md

 Examples of stack management tools include [Hashicorp Terraform](https://www.terraform.io/), [AWS CloudFormation](https://aws.amazon.com/cloudformation/), [Azure Resource Manager Templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview), [Google Cloud Deployment Manager Templates](https://cloud.google.com/deployment-manager/) and [OpenStack Heat](https://wiki.openstack.org/wiki/Heat).
 Some toolchains designed to configure servers also have capabilities to manage stacks, for example [Ansible Cloud Modules](https://www.ansible.com/integrations/cloud), [Chef Provisioning](https://docs.chef.io/provisioning.html), [Puppet modules](https://forge.puppet.com/puppetlabs/aws/readme), and [Salt Cloud](https://docs.saltstack.com/en/latest/topics/cloud/).

-### "Stack" as a term
+> ### "Stack" as a term
+>

-These tools, and others like them, all define a collection of infrastructure in a declarative way, but they don't use a single common term to describe the collection.
+> These tools, and others like them, all define a collection of infrastructure in a declarative way, but they don't use a single common term to describe this collection.
 Different people may use or prefer different terms, but for the purposes of cross-tool design patterns, this catalogue and related material will use the term "stack".

 ## Stack code project

-Each stack has source code that declares what infrastructure the stack should be composed of.
+Each stack has source code that declares what infrastructure elements should be included in the stack.
 The source code could be a Terraform project, CloudFormation template, or code for another tool which manages cloud infrastructure as code.
-A *stack project* contains the source code that correlates to an instance of infrastructure.
-With Terraform, this relates to a statefile for each instance of the stack; with CloudFormation, it is a CloudFormation Stack, etc.
+A *stack project* contains the source code that defines the infrastructure for a stack.
+With Terraform, this correlates to a statefile for each instance of the stack; with CloudFormation, it is a CloudFormation Stack, etc.

 <figure>